-POC members elect a volunteer board each year at the Annual General Meeting (AGM).
+POC members elect a volunteer board each year prior to the Annual General Meeting (AGM).

-Board composition: National Board of Directors is made up of eight to twelve member-voted Directors, four (4) of whom serve as Officers, plus the immediate Past President.
+Board composition: National Board of Directors is made up of 10 member-elected directors, four (4) of whom serve as officers, plus the immediate past president.

 Board meetings: The Board meets monthly via telephone and twice a year for face-to-face sessions.